astroandes/tololo-lya-fit/paper/referee.md

 multiphase model provides a correct interpretation of the data", or something like this.

+Reply.
+This has been updated.

 (2) "Tololo 1214-277 is hosted by a dark matter halo of ~6x10^11 M_sun".
 Why would the physical size of that halo be?
 Note that the estimated stellar mass of the Milky Way galaxy, including its disk, is ~6x10^10 M_sun (Licquia & Newman 2015).
 Is it possible that the dark matter halo of a BCDG with an effective radius < 3 kpc be more than the stellar mass of the Galaxy?
 This information should be provided and discussed.

+Reply.
+We quote the radius in the body of the paper, but given the uncertainties in the assumptions of this calculation we have removed it from the abstract.

 (3) "it would provide additional support to expect this condition to be present in primordial Lyα emitting galaxies.".
 What is the significance of expecting this condition in the context of the formation of such primordial Ly-alpha emitting galaxies?
 I think that the abstract should end with a conclusion along this line.

+Reply.
+The main consquence is the constraining power on models of star formation and feedback.
+This is now mentioned in the abstract.

 INTRODUCTION: